productbrief/productbrief/_posts/2018-07-22-developer-hub.md

 # proposals:

+1. Make formatting controls a bit more obvious: It's probably me.
+The formatting controls weren't obvious to me, but they are there.
+Once you figure them out or guess, they do make sense, so I'm not sure something better is really possible.
+Just something for the team to consider.

 1. Snippets and variables for easy single-source writing: Writers, like coders, often want to reuse blocks of code.
 Very often, they want to be able to edit this blocks in one place and have the edits mirrored in the other instances.
 We usually call thse blocks 'snippets'.
 Variables allow users to insert values like current year that are updated at build or display time.
 Both snippets and variables are a common approach to keeping content fresh and consistent.
 In the case of either snippets or variables, the team will need to pay careful attention to how styling is applied: whether from the source, the referring location, or some cascading approach.

 1. Internal references: It would be great to have hyperlinks within the documentation automatically updated in the event that a page's URL or name changes.